Mirrors for the Bathroom

 Bathroom mirror ideas should always include tempered glass (safety glass).
 It won’t fog, it’s strong, and it can withstand changes in heat and humidity.
 Tempered glass is about four times stronger than standard glass.
 It’s durable and does not scratch or damage easily.
 If it breaks, it’s relatively harmless to clean up because it shatters into small, rounded shards that are safe to pick up.
 Tempered glass is more expensive that standard glass, costing about 25 percent more.
 However, with all the durability and safety features it offers, it’s worth the investment.

-What technology is available for bathroom mirrors?
+What technology is available?

 Smart mirrors are becoming more common in today’s bathrooms.
 A smart mirror is a two-way mirror with an electronic display behind the glass.
 Also known as a magic mirror, they display time, weather, calendar, news, traffic, and social media updates.
 Smart mirrors use voice recognition and touch technology.
 These mirrors provide crystal clear text and graphics.